 - 1 large celery stalk (minced)

-- 1 large carrot (grated, or ⅓ cup shredded carrots)
+- 1 large carrot (peeled and grated, or ⅓ cup shredded carrots chopped)

 - ¼ cup fresh parsley (minced)

 - ½ tablespoon fresh thyme (minced)

 - 1 tablespoon fresh sage (minced)

 - 1 teaspoon salt

 - 1½ cup chicken stock, divided (you may need up to ¼ cup more)

 - Bake pretzels according to package instructions WITHOUT SALT.
 Cool completely.

 - Preheat oven to 250°F. Slice pretzels in half like bagels, then tear into bite-sized chunks along with the pretzel rolls.Arrange in an even layer on a large sheet pan and bake for ~1 hour, tossing every 15 minutes until pretzels are completely dry, like croutons.
 Remove from the oven and place in a large mixing bowl.